-In 1536 Menno Simons, a Dutch Catholic priest, converted to Anabaptism and eventually became a prolific writer and influential leader.
-In time many of his followers became known as Mennonites.
+In 1536, Menno Simons, a Dutch Catholic priest, converted to Anabaptism and eventually became a prolific writer and influential leader.
+In time, many of his followers became known as Mennonites.
 A century and a half later, in the 1690s, another Anabaptist convert, Jakob Ammann, led a renewal movement in Switzerland and the Alsatian region of France, which produced the Amish.

 As religious cousins who share a common Anabaptist heritage, Amish and Mennonites sometimes cooperate in activities such as historical projects or service activities through Mennonite Central Committee (an international relief and service agency) or Mennonite Disaster Service (an agency that helps outsiders recover from damage produced by hurricanes, floods, tornadoes, etc.).
-Old Order Mennonites sometimes cooperate with the Amish on schools and publications, but Amish and Mennonite groups generally live separately, although sometimes in the same geographical areas.
+Old Order Mennonites sometimes cooperate with Amish on schools and publications, but Amish and Mennonite groups generally live separately, although sometimes in the same geographical areas.

 - Donald B. Kraybill and James Hurd, Horse-and-Buggy Mennonites: Hoofbeats of Humility in a Postmodern World (State College, PA: Penn State University Press, 2006).